go-gitea/gitea/docs/content/doc/usage/backup-and-restore.en-us.md

 ## Backup Command (`dump`)

 Switch to the user running gitea: `su git`.
-Run `./gitea dump` in the gitea installation directory.
+Run `./gitea dump -c /path/to/app.ini` in the gitea installation directory.
 There should be some output similar to the following:

 ```